 Entries can be made on-line or by paper.
-To enter on-line please click on the Enter On-line button top right of the Sale Homepage or to enter on paper click on the Printable Entry Form link also on the Sale Homepage to print a paper entry form off to complete.
+To enter online please click on the Online Entry button top right of the Sale Homepage or to enter on paper click on the Printable Entry Form link also on the Sale Homepage to print a paper entry form off to complete.

 N.B.
 Part of the entry fee goes to the Welsh Pony & Cob Society.